stepzen-dev/examples/with-apollo/README.md

 ## Do the same for the returns subgraph

-Deploy the `returns` subgraph into your StepZen account:
+Deploy the `returns` subgraph into your StepZen account, the code is in the [returns]{./returns) folder.

 ```
 (cd returns ; stepzen deploy)